No products in the basket.

 Fine Cast Solid Bronze Sculpture Adam (Rodin) 88cm:

 This Fine Cast Solid Bronze Sculpture Adam (Rodin) 88cm would make a great addition to any garden.
-Therefore classic sculpture will look fine in any home as a statement piece or suitable for any exterior position.
+Therefore this classic sculpture will look fine in any home as a statement piece or suitable for any exterior garden or terrace position.

 In addition we also have the matching Eve Sculpture by Rodin.
 Consequently this Fine Cast Bronze Sculpture will last forever.
 For instance it comes with a corrosion free guarantee.
 Because Solid Bronze cannot rust or corrode.